cloudui/homepage/content/shorts/2023-02-07-one-month-reflection.md

 ## What You Should Do

 Do I recommend doing this?
 Hell yes, I do.
 It's been an incredibly gratifying and interesting journey for me, and it's only been a month.
 There is a lot of value in writing.
 It allows you to explore yourself, your ideas, and your environment.
-It's an immortal copy of your identity at a given point in time.
+It's an immortal snapshot of your identity at a given point in time.
 It allows you to be creative with your imagination.
 It doesn't have to be short-form writing.
 It can be as long as you want.
 These shorts were just a strategy that worked for me.
 You can write stories, chapter books, recipes, or fanfictions.
 Whatever floats your boat.
 Just make sure to orient your writing in a way that maximizes your effort and interest.
 If you end up embarking on this new journey, please reach out.
 I would love to read any of your future (or current!) creations.

 [^1]: All the thumbnails without attribution were generated with Midjourney.
 The short ["In Defense of Difficult Exams"](/shorts/difficult-exams/) was the only thumbnail generated with DALLE2.